SandunJay/Design-Patterns/Creational/Factory/README.md

 ### 1. Simple Factory

-Not a formal design pattern but a common programming idiom that provides a static method for creating objects.
+While not considered a formal design pattern, the Simple Factory is a common programming idiom that handles object creation through a single factory class with a static method.The Simple Factory pattern creates objects without exposing the creation logic to the client and refers to the newly created object using a common interface.[^4]

 ### 2. Factory Method

-Defines an interface for creating objects but lets subclasses decide which classes to instantiate.
+Defines an interface for creating objects but allows subclasses to decide which class to instantiate.
+The Factory Method Pattern lets you define an interface for creating objects, allowing subclasses to choose the specific object type.[^1][^5]

 ### 3. Abstract Factory

-Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+Provides an interface for creating families of related or dependent objects without specifying their concrete classes.Provides an interface for creating families of related or dependent objects without specifying their concrete class names.
+This ensures that created objects work together consistently.[^3]

 ## Implementations